James Hart Stern: Incarceration

 In 2007, Stern was convicted on five counts of wire fraud.
 He had been the chief executive officer of the L.A.
 National Association of Cosmetology, an organization that handled electronic funds transfers (EFTs) and automated clearing house payments (ACH).
 Several employees skimmed money off the top of the transfers and implicated Stern in their scheme.
 Stern signed a plea deal for five years in prison, on the promise that he would be able to appeal.
 Throughout the process, Stern maintained his innocence on all charges throughout his incarceration.

 Stern was extradited to Mississippi due to many of the charges against him having originated from victims there.

 From August 2010 to November 2011, Stern shared a prison cell with Ku Klux Klan leader Edgar Ray Killen, who was convicted of murdering three civil rights leaders during the 1960s.
 Killen and Stern forged a close relationship and Killen hand wrote dozens of letters to Stern outlining his views on race as well as confessing to other crimes.
 In addition to the letters, the former leader of the KKK signed over power of attorney and his land in Mississippi to Stern.
 Stern detailed his experience in the 2017 book Killen the KKK, co-authored by North Carolina author Autumn K. Robinson.
 Using his power of attorney, Stern "disbanded" Killen's incarnation of the KKK on January 5, 2016.

 Stern was released from prison on November 8, 2011.

 He founded Racial Reconciliation Ministries, an organization dedicated to promoting conversations between people of all races and resolving racial conflict.
-Speaking and working with groups across the country, Stern speaks out on issues of race and coordinates with members of a wide variety of organizations.
+Speaking and working with groups across the country, Stern spoke out on issues of race and coordinated with members of a wide variety of organizations.

 Stern's biography, Mississippi Still Burning (From Hoods to suits), was published in 2018 by One Human Race Inc and co-authored by North Carolina writer Autumn Karen (as Autumn K. Robinson).
 Stern resided in Moreno Valley and was the CEO/President of Racial Reconciliation Outreach Ministries Inc. a 501 C.3.
 Non Profit organization and One Human Race Inc.